 Film photography is where it all began.
-Before digital photography and the birth of the digital age, we all took photographs on strips of plastic.
+Before the birth of digital photography, we all took photographs on strips of plastic.
 Further back from that, we used glass and metal sheets which played both the role of light carrier and print.

 These strips come with a coating of a silver halide solution, protected by a layer of gelatin.
 The photographs we took burned an imprint into the silver.

 To get a negative out of this, chemicals and washes striped the plastic of all its coating.
 This reveals a reversed image.

 The bigger the pieces, the better they were at capturing light but that also meant they were big enough to see.

 Film photography is all about having a physical element with the possibility of experimentation.
 It relies on the process of conscious image-making because you have a limited number of frames.
 It is also time-consuming due to the developing and scanning process.

 We see it all the time with money, music, and film.
 Film came first, then the digital revolution followed.
 Digital cameras were built on the exact mechanic of SLR’s.

 There are many disadvantages, but these only make sense when comparing to the DSLRs of today.